Press Kit 2023

 • Pits: Opens Friday and Saturday at 8 a.m.

-For more information about this year’s game and to view the “Charged Up” demo, please visit www.firstinspires.org/robotics/frc/game-and-season.
+For more information about this year’s game, Crescendo, and to view a demo, please visit www.firstinspires.org/robotics/frc/game-and-season.

 ###